cbiffle/brittle-kernel/doc/manual/arch/intro.rst

 2. **Capability-oriented.**  The only way for a program to refer to objects in the kernel --- and thus to inspect them or activate their operations --- is by explicit use of a capability, or *key*.
+A key is a combination of an object reference and a set of *rights*, operations on the object that a program holding the key can perform.
 Keys are held by the kernel on behalf of programs and cannot be directly inspected or manufactured.

 3. **Messaging-oriented.**  The kernel provides programs with a single efficient message-transfer operation called *IPC* [#notipc]_ , which is used